aabbtree77/twinpeekz/README.md

     /lib64/ld-linux-x86-64.so.2 (0x00007f2017d9e000)
     ```

-    The second executable depends on fewer dynamically linked libraries as gltfviewer uses a statically linked GLFW, but where has libGL gone?
+    The second executable depends on fewer dynamically linked libraries, but where has libGL gone?
-    The latter is supposed to be only dynamically-linkable.

 ## Credits, Rendering Frameworks I Have Tried, Many Thanks To: